as-op/opm2-en/.github/AUTOMATED_BUILD.md

 Commits with changes in **/publications/** are triggering the [Build pm2-Guide Preview Action](./workflows/build_pm2guide_preview.yml).
 Only commits and merged pull request into the **master** branch are handled.

-The Action can also be manually triggered on the [Githubs Action Page](https://github.com/as-op/opm2-en/actions?query=workflow%3A%22Build+pm2-Guide+Preview%22).
+The Action can also be manually triggered on the [Githubs Action Page](https://github.com/pm2alliance/opm2-en/actions?query=workflow%3A%22Build+pm2-Guide+Preview%22).

 Commit hash and date are included in the pdf.
 The pdf filename follows the form `pm2guide-#commithash.pdf`.

+Preview build can be downloaded as attached asset at [Github Latest Preview Page](https://github.com/pm2alliance/opm2-en/releases/tag/latest_preview)

 ### Release